 In his announcement, Minister Kenny stated that the government will favour younger workers, Canadian work experience, and high proficiency in either English or French.
 Each of these is a factor in the current point system, a way of selecting candidates in the Federal Skilled Worker immigration stream.
 An applicant needs 67 out of 100 points.
 Age, work experience, language proficiency, education, and adaptability are all factors considered.
 The new regulations will modify some of these current requirements.
 Among the proposals are:

 Applications in the Federal Skilled Worker category that were submitted before February 27, 2008, but not selected for processing by March 29, 2012, will be returned to the applicant.

 Temporary foreign workers applying in the Canadian Experience Class (CEC) stream will need only 12 months of full-time work experience, down from 24 months, within the 36-month period preceding an application.

 The government is currently developing the Federal Skilled Worker Program, which will look to recruit workers from the construction, transportation, manufacturing and service industries.

 The Immigrant Investor Program isn’t taking applicants until July 1, 2012, and already reached its cap of 700 in 2011.
 The government is having round table discussions regarding this program, suggesting changes that would still attract investors while focusing on job creation.
-In the past, government has simply taken a five-year, interest free loan of $800,000 from each investor.
+In the past, the government has simply taken a five-year, interest-free loan of $800,000 from each investor.